LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `path_url_prefixes(PathPrefix, CodeURLPrefix, DocURLPrefix)`
 	code and documenting URL prefixes for a path prefix used when generating cluster, library, directory, file, and entity links (atoms; no default; can be specified multiple times)
 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
-	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; default is `'file://'` for `CodeURLPrefix` and `''` for `DocURLPrefix`)
+	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; no default)
 - `entity_url_suffix_target(Suffix, Target)`
 	extension for entity documenting URLs (an atom; default is `'.html'`) and target separating symbols (an atom; default is `'#'`)
 - `omit_path_prefixes(Prefixes)`